India's elderly people face neglect during COVID | DW | 04.03.2021

 Other studies have also revealed cases of physical abuse and, in some instances, homelessness.
 Furthermore, in extreme cases, elders take their own lives.

-According to the 2011 census, there were 103 million people over 60, accounting for 8.6% of the population.
-The number, however, is expected to rise to 319 million by 2050, as per government figures.
+According to the 2011 census, there were 103 million people older than 60, accounting for 8.6% of the population.
+The number, however, is expected to rise to 319 million by 2050, per government figures.

-Many believe the country's economic transformation and the resulting socioeconomic changes as well as the erosion of family values are contributing to the neglect of the elderly.
+Many believe that the country's economic transformation and the resulting socioeconomic changes, as well as the erosion of family values, are contributing to the neglect of the elderly.

 "India was known for its large, extended families.
 But now, thanks to migration and globalization, it's also full of empty nesters with nobody to take care," Nand Lal, a caregiver at an elderly home, told DW.